 Traditional advertising for funeral homes has long been the standard practice for many firms.
-While digital advertising offers many advantages, so to does funeral home print ads and other traditional marketing efforts.
+While digital advertising offers many advantages, funeral home print ads and other traditional marketing efforts do as well.

 One of the biggest benefits of print advertising is trust.
-If something is printed in a newspaper or magazine, people have a physical copy of what was stated.
+With something printed in a newspaper or magazine, people have a physical copy of your message.
 Furthermore, newspaper and print media has been around for generations.
 Newspapers were once the primary way to learn about what was going on in the world.
 Although readership has declined over the years, many people still trust what they read in newspapers because they’ve built trust over time that the newspaper is a credible source of information.

-In a 2016 study by Marketing Sherpa, they found that 82% of the 1200 respondents surveyed found newspapers to be the most trustworthy source when making a purchasing decision.
+In a 2016 study by Marketing Sherpa, it was found that 82% of the 1200 respondents surveyed found newspapers to be the most trustworthy source when making a purchasing decision.

-With print advertisements though, they are less intrusive and don’t disrupt the user experience.
-If you’re reading a page on a website and a popup comes up unexpectedly partway down the page, that’s annoying.
-But when the user is reading a newspaper, the content is not obstructed with ads.
+With print ads though, they are less intrusive and don’t disrupt the user experience.
+If you’re reading a web page and a popup appears unexpectedly partway down the page, that can be annoying.
+But when the user is reading a newspaper, ads do not obstruct the content.
 If the person wants to glance at them they can, but it doesn’t disrupt their focus as much.

 Another benefit of print advertising is engagement.
 Look at your computer screen right now – how many tabs do you have open in your browser or applications running.
 The internet is a great thing because it gives us access to so much information.
 The problem though is that we often don’t have the same level of focus as we do when reading a newspaper or magazine.

 When someone is reading a magazine or newspaper, they’re typically focused on just that.
 The information in front of them is their sole focus.
 They